denniskritchko/NoScroll/README.md

    - Toggle notifications on/off
 4. **Clearing**: Use the "Clear All" button to remove all tasks

+## Dark Mode

+The extension automatically detects and follows your system's theme preference:

+- **Light Mode**: Clean, bright interface with subtle shadows
+- **Dark Mode**: Easy on the eyes with dark backgrounds and proper contrast
+- **Automatic Switching**: Changes instantly when you switch your system theme
+- **Consistent Experience**: All components adapt seamlessly to both themes

+### Dark Mode Features:
+- Dark backgrounds with proper contrast ratios
+- Adjusted text colors for readability
+- Modified borders and shadows
+- Updated hover states and focus rings
+- Consistent color scheme across all components

 ## Settings

 ### Notification Intervals